anonymous2905/Online-booking-system/README.md

 # Ticketing System

+ Create a branch file and then code on that rather than directly pushing code on the main branch

 ## Overview

 This project is a ticket booking system designed to offer an enhanced user experience with various features such as a chatbot, payment gateway integration, dynamic ticket pricing, and more.
 The system supports voice commands and text-to-speech for visitors with disabilities, ensuring accessibility for all users.